-“No matter how big or small your current home is, you probably have a lot of stuff – more than you expect,” says Jayne Sallerson, Chief Operating Officer of Charter Senior Living.
+“No matter how big or small your current home is, you probably have a lot of stuff – more than you expect,” says Jayne Sallerson, Chief Operating Officer and President of Charter Senior Living.
 “When you’re looking at floor plan options for your new home, it can be tempting to automatically go for the biggest space possible.
 However, how much space will you really need to live life to the fullest?”

 Jayne says that, just like you did when you bought your current home, it’s important to weigh your needs and wants for your new living space.
 “For example, you may absolutely need a two-bedroom home because you or your partner are going to continue doing consulting or freelance work, and you need a dedicated office space,” says Jayne.
 “On the other hand, you may decide that although painting is one of your passions, you don’t necessarily need a dedicated space in your home because the senior living community has an art studio where you can keep your things.”

 Jayne says that thinking about what you actually need from your new living space will be an excellent way to set yourself up for senior living success.
 “At first glance, your new living space may seem distressingly tiny compared to your current home,” Jayne explains.
 “However, it’s important to look beyond your private living space and see what you’re gaining by living in the community campus.
 For example, you’ll have different dining options, an on-site fitness center, common spaces and more.
 When you look at all that, you probably are gaining more space and accessibility than you ever had before.”

 If you’re getting ready to move into senior living and are wondering how to choose a floor plan that fits your needs and lifestyle, here are some points to consider: